Verifiable Credentials Overview

 6.2 Standard Vocabularies

 As explained in the introductory sections, the specifications define a number of standard vocabularies, i.e., standard sets of properties used as JSON names.
 These are used by Verifiable Credentials to ensure interoperability.
 Although the formal specifications of these terms are provided by the respective specifications, the vocabularies are also published as separates documents.
-This is done for an easier reference and overview, but these documents are also important if Credentials are used by applications based on RDF [RDF11-CONCEPTS].
+This is done for an easier reference and overview, and these documents are also important if Credentials are used by applications based on RDF [RDF11-CONCEPTS].
 These vocabulary documents are:

 Verifiable Credentials Vocabulary v2.0